AndrewEllis93/Print-Tuning-Guide/articles/determining_max_speeds_accels.md

 **6)** Save your new maximum acceleration to `max_accel` in your config and `RELOAD`.

-**7)** Use the "acceleration" graphing calculator at the bottom of the page [:page_facing_up:here](https://blog.prusaprinters.org/calculator_3416/) to find the theoretical maximum speed for your acceleration/print area.
+**7)** Use the "acceleration" graphing calculator at the bottom of the page [:page_facing_up: here](https://blog.prusaprinters.org/calculator_3416/) to find the theoretical maximum speed for your acceleration/print area.
 Remember it for the next step.

 - This is only a theoretical maximum.
 I will explain more in the next step.